Picture (band)

 Picture is one of the first Dutch heavy metal bands.
 Formed in 1979, they were especially popular in the Netherlands, Germany and Italy for their live performances, and still have a fan base in South America, Mexico and Japan.

 Picture supported AC/DC, Ted Nugent and Saxon in the Netherlands.
 With Saxon, they did a full European tour in 1981.
 Later on they toured with Rose Tattoo in Germany and headlined tours in Italy and Israel.

-Biography
+History

 Rinus Vreugdenhil and Laurens Bakker originally got together in 1978 and started jamming with various musicians.
 It was not until 1979 that the classic lineup of Vreugdenhil, Bakker, Jan Bechtum, and Ronald van Prooijen came together.